Blogging Mistakes Your May Be Making

 If this is something that doesn’t come naturally to you, I can’t say enough good things about Grammarly (it’s free, so check it out!)

 Take it from this grammar nerd who saw a big improvement in her writing skills after installing it.
 You won’t be sorry.

 Blogging Mistake #11 – No Social Sharing Buttons

 If you don’t have social sharing buttons on your posts, you make it that much more difficult for your readers to share it.
 Aim for social share buttons AND social follow buttons.
-I personally use the Shareaholic plugin for my social buttons.
+A popular choice is the Grow plugin by Mediavine for social buttons.

 I have also used the jQuery Pin It Button for Images plugin (which is free, btw).

 It adds a “Pin It” button over images on your blog making it easier for readers to pin that nice vertical pin 😉